Baking-Bits/GameNightBot/MEAL_PLAN_SETUP.md

-# AI Meal Plan & Workout System Setup Guide
+# Meal Plan & Workout System Setup Guide

 ## Overview
-The AI-powered meal plan and workout system automatically generates and posts meals, snacks, and workouts to a designated Discord channel based on a configurable schedule.
+The automated meal plan and workout system generates and posts meals, snacks, and workouts to a designated Discord channel based on a configurable schedule.

 ## Setup Instructions